 The activities in the PLS project were carried out according to the work packages defined.
 The introductory work package on PLS requirements (WP1) has been closed and led to extensive requirement lists and initial knowledge relevant for the other work packages.
 The main activities and achievements in the report period with some emphasize on recent achievements in the third reporting period are:

-The mathematical model of the fetal physiology including fetal circulation and metabolic processes as well as fetal growth has been extended, implemented and verified, a global sensitivity analysis has been carried out and a first wireless connection with the manikin sensor output has been established.
+In the computational work the mathematical model of the fetal physiology including fetal circulation and metabolic processes as well as fetal growth has been verified, a global sensitivity analysis has been carried out and a first wireless connection with the manikin sensor output has been established.
 Recent achievements are the implementation and verification of the PLS components and the baro- and chemoreceptor reflexes.
 Additionally, the modules are translated to fetal piglet physiology as preparation for validation.
 Work in WP1 is ready for use in the integration activities of WP6.

-The two-chamber oxygenator with minimal prime volume and low flow resistance is manufactured and ready for testing with whole blood (D4.1, D4.2, D4.3).
-First concepts of a possible fetal dialyzer for the liquid filled chamber are defined and prototyped.
+In earlier stages the two-chamber oxygenator with minimal prime volume and low flow resistance is manufactured, ready for testing with whole blood (D4.1, D4.2, D4.3).
+First concepts of a possible fetal dialyzer for the liquid filled chamber are defined and prototyped (D4.4).

-In the previous report periods, a compact hybrid unobtrusive monitoring device for fetal function measurements that allows for simultaneous Diffudse Corrolation Spectroscopy (DCS) and Time Domain Near Infrared Spectroscopy (TD-NIRS) measurements was built and tested.
+In the previous report periods, a compact hybrid unobtrusive monitoring device for fetal function measurements that allows for simultaneous Diffuse Correlation Spectroscopy (DCS) and Time Domain Near Infrared Spectroscopy (TD-NIRS) measurements was built and tested (D5.3, D5.4).

-In addition to the substantial activities mentioned above, all necessary actions were taken for dissemination of results to stakeholders and promotion of further uptake of results, the creation of a development and exploitation plan, and a data management plan (D7.2.
+In addition to the substantial activities mentioned above, all necessary actions were taken for dissemination of results to stakeholders and promotion of further uptake of results (D7.1), the creation of a development and exploitation plan, and a data management plan (D7.2.
 The project has been managed regarding implementation, financial aspects, monitoring, meetings, and reporting (D7.4, D7.5, D7.6).
 In the second year of the project, we actively involved Advocate Advisory Board (AAB) and the Scientific Advisory Board.

-Additional work package activities funded by the Eindhoven Engine (“WP9”) will focus on the development and clinical verification of PLS prototype in simulated environment (Tue) including a clinical protocol (Máxima MC) and a training program (Medsim): and the foundation of spin-off company (Juno).
+Additional work package activities funded by the Eindhoven Engine (“WP9”) will focus on the development and clinical verification of the integrated PLS prototype in simulated environment (Tue) including a clinical protocol (Máxima MC) and a training program (Medsim): and the foundation of spin-off company (Juno).
 This activity has been discontinued due to a mismatch in readiness stages of the different subsystems regarding industrial implementation.
 Rest-funding from Eindhoven Engine will be used to explore exploitation of the decision support system.